dearblue/ruby-crc-turbo/README.md

-# crc-turbo - CRC generator for ruby
+# crc-turbo - C written accelerator for ruby CRC calcurator

 This is a C extention for "crc" gem library.